 Notably, traditional stock markets are also up on the CPI news, indicating that crypto continues to be just another risk-on trade in the current macro environment and is not meaningfully differentiated from equities.

 Annualized inflation in the United States hit a high of 9.1% in June 2022 and has been edging lower since.

 Lido Leads DeFi Higher

 The DeFi tokens of the top protocols in terms of total value locked (TVL) have also taken a leg up.
-Leading the charge is Lido, one of a red hot set of liquid staking protocols — LDO is up a whopping 19.4% on the day, according to The Defiant Terminal.
+Leading the charge is Lido, one of a red hot set of liquid staking protocols — LDO is up a whopping 19.4% on the day.